 Even though some semi-precious stones are rarer to find than precious ones, only four gemstones continue to be labeled as the latter:

 Diamonds are a girl’s best friend – or so marketers have said.
 Their beauty, value, and sturdiness have made the stones a prized addition to any piece of jewelry.
 Although diamonds are not so rare, their value has only increased over time, thanks to their popularity and, certainly, the harsh conditions under which they are formed.

-Although rubies are known for being bright red, their color can range from pale rose to dark red, and sometimes even purple.
-Just as diamonds are formed from carbon, rubies are formed from corundum which is transparent in color, but whose traces of chromium result in the red color of rubies.
+Although rubies are known for their shade of bright red, their color can range from pale rose to dark red – and sometimes even purple.
+Just as diamonds are formed from carbon, rubies are formed from corundum, which is transparent in color, but whose traces of chromium result in a radiant red hue.

-Also formed from corundum with a variety of other mineral traces that result in its blue color.
-According to geology.com, any corundum that is not red (i.e. ruby), blue (i.e. sapphire) or colorless (i.e. white sapphire) is known as “fancy sapphire.”
+Sapphire gets its blue color from a combination of corundum alongside other mineral traces.
+It has been noted that any corundum that is not red (i.e. ruby), blue (i.e. sapphire) or colorless (i.e. white sapphire) is known as “fancy sapphire.”

 A variety of beryl, emeralds are made green by traces of either chromium, the same mineral that makes rubies red or, sometimes, vanadium.
-According to geology.com, if the beryl gemstone is not rich in color, it’s not an emerald but simply “green beryl.”
+It has been noted that if the beryl gemstone is not rich in color, it would not be considered “emerald” but simply “green beryl.”

-Labels aside, the fact remains that precious gemstones are precious, otherwise they wouldn’t have continued to be labelled as such.
-They are one of the few things that people, regardless of their differences, can hardly disagree about.
+Labels aside, the fact remains that precious gemstones are indeed precious, otherwise they would not have been labeled as such.
 Whether for their ornamental or monetary value, precious gemstones continue to fascinate jewelry lovers of all tastes and backgrounds.